elikaranja/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 9-John_Doe creates a script that gives all the permissions to the owner, read and execute permissions to the group and write and execute permissions to other users.\
 File 10-mirror_permissions creates a script that sets the mode of the file hello the same as olleh’s mode.\
 File 10-mirror_permissions creates a script that sets the mode of the file hello the same as olleh’s mode.\
+File 11-directories_permissions creates a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.\